linh-n/blog/content/articles/simple-error-handling-typescript/index.md

 hideBackToTop: false
 ---

-## Try/catch hell

-It's a pain of try catching all possible errors, especially when dealing with network requests.
-Miss one error?
-Whole app can crash.
-Catching too much?
-Errors go into oblivion and users won't know what went wrong.

-## Possible solutions

 Many libraries are out there, inspired by Go/Rust style of error handling.
 They use a pattern of returning an object with either a success or error state.
-This is great, but it can be cumbersome to implement and requires a lot of boilerplate code.

-## A simple method

-Instead of using a library, we can create a simple type to handle errors.
-This type will be a union of the expected result and an error object.
-This way, we can easily check if the result is an error or not.
+But if you prefer a simpler method, you can create your own type to handle errors in a more elegant way.

 ### Implementation